| Size | Price | Stock | Qty |

 Absorption

-(1) Rho-associated coiled-coil protein kinase (ROCK) signaling cascade impacts a wide array of cellular events.
-For cellular therapeutics, scalable expansion of primary human corneal endothelial cells (CECs) is crucial, and the inhibition of ROCK signaling using a well characterized ROCK inhibitor (ROCKi) Y-27632 had been shown to enhance overall endothelial cell yield.
-(2) In this study, we compared several classes of ROCK inhibitors to both ROCK-I and ROCK-II, using in silico binding simulation.
-We then evaluated nine ROCK inhibitors for their effects on primary CECs, before narrowing it down to the two most efficacious compounds-AR-13324 (Netarsudil) and its active metabolite, AR-13503-and assessed their impact on cellular proliferation in vitro.
-Finally, we evaluated the use of AR-13324 on the regenerative capacity of donor cornea with an ex vivo corneal wound closure model.
-Donor-matched control groups supplemented with Y-27632 were used for comparative analyses.
-(3) Our in silico simulation revealed that most of the compounds had stronger binding strength than Y-27632.
-Most of the nine ROCK inhibitors assessed worked within the concentrations of between 100 nM to 30 µM, with comparable adherence to that of Y-27632.
-Of note, both AR-13324 and AR-13503 showed better cellular adherence when compared to Y-27632.
-Similarly, the proliferation rates of CECs exposed to AR-13324 were comparable to those of Y-27632.
-Interestingly, CECs expanded in a medium supplemented with AR-13503 were significantly more proliferative in (i) untreated vs. AR-13503 (1 μM; * p < 0.05); (ii) untreated vs. AR-13503 (10 μM; *** p < 0.001); (iii) Y-27632 vs. AR-13503 (10 μM; ** p < 0.005); (iv) AR-13324 (1 μM) vs. AR-13503 (10 μM; ** p < 0.005); and (v) AR-13324 (0.1 μM) vs. AR-13503 (10 μM; * p < 0.05).
-Lastly, an ex vivo corneal wound healing study showed a comparable wound healing rate for the final healed area in corneas exposed to Y-27632 or AR-13324.
-(4) In conclusion, we were able to demonstrate that various classes of ROCKi compounds other than Y-27632 were able to exert positive effects on primary CECs, and systematic donor-match controlled comparisons revealed that the FDA-approved ROCK inhibitor, AR-13324, is a potential candidate for cellular therapeutics or as an adjunct drug in regenerative treatment for corneal endothelial diseases in humans.[3]
+(1) The Rho-associated coiled-coil kinase (ROCK) signaling pathway influences a variety of cellular events.
+For cell therapy, the scalable expansion of primary human corneal endothelial cells (CECs) is crucial, and inhibition of the ROCK signaling pathway using the well-defined ROCK inhibitor (ROCKi) Y-27632 has been shown to increase overall endothelial cell yield.
+(2) In this study, we used a combination of computer simulations to compare the interactions of several classes of ROCK inhibitors with ROCK-I and ROCK-II.
+Subsequently, we evaluated the effects of nine ROCK inhibitors on primary CECs, ultimately identifying two of the most effective compounds—AR-13324 (nestasudil) and its active metabolite AR-13503—and assessed their effects on in vitro cell proliferation.
+Finally, we evaluated the effect of AR-13324 on donor corneal regeneration capacity using an ex vivo corneal wound healing model.
+Comparative analyses were performed using a donor-matched control group supplemented with Y-27632.
+(3) Our computer simulations showed that most compounds exhibited stronger binding strength than Y-27632.
+Of the nine ROCK inhibitors evaluated, most were effective in the concentration range of 100 nM to 30 µM and showed comparable adhesion to Y-27632.
+Notably, both AR-13324 and AR-13503 demonstrated better cell adhesion compared to Y-27632.
+Similarly, the proliferation rate of corneal endothelial cells (CECs) exposed to AR-13324 was comparable to that of Y-27632.
+Interestingly, CEC cells expanded in media supplemented with AR-13503 showed significantly enhanced proliferation capacity in the following cases: (i) untreated group vs. AR-13503 treated group (1 μM; p < 0.05); (ii) untreated group vs. AR-13503 treated group (10 μM; p < 0.001); (iii) Y-27632 treated group vs. AR-13503 treated group (10 μM; p < 0.005); (iv) AR-13324 treated group (1 μM) vs. AR-13503 treated group (10 μM; p < 0.005); and (v) AR-13324 treated group (0.1 μM) vs. AR-13503 treated group (10 μM; p < 0.05).
+Finally, an in vitro corneal wound healing study showed that the wound healing rates in the final healed areas of the cornea exposed to Y-27632 or AR-13324 were comparable.
+(4) In summary, we demonstrated that, except for Y-27632, all other types of ROCKi compounds have a positive effect on primary corneal endothelial cells (CECs).
+Systematic donor-matched control comparisons suggest that the FDA-approved ROCK inhibitor AR-13324 holds promise as a candidate for cell therapy or as an adjunct therapy for regenerative treatment of human corneal endothelial diseases.
+[3]

 C28H27N3O3.2HCL